Blood Sugar

 Blood Sugar, a short movie by Delphine Henault

-For this Senior Thesis I was responsible for the conception and production of the entire piece, from storyboarding to character design, texturing, ligthing, rigging and animation.
+For my senior thesis, I was responsible for the full conception and production of the project, including storyboarding, character design, modeling, texturing, lighting, rigging, and animation.

-The inspiration for the story was my grandfather.
-When I was a little child, I often visited my grandparents on their farm in a small French village.
-The visits centered around The visits always started with a long lunch of chicken and peas, at the end of which my Grandma and Aunt proudly served us homemade cakes and bottled fruits.
-As my grandfather was a diabetics, he could not have any sweets and my grandmother kept a close eye on him.
-Invariably, he would watch her like a hawk and as soon as she turned her back, he would jump on the cake and eat a piece as fast as he could.
+The story was inspired by my grandfather.
+As a child, I often visited my grandparents on their farm in a small French village.
+Our visits always began with a long lunch of chicken and peas, followed by homemade cakes and bottled fruits proudly served by my grandmother and aunt.
+Because my grandfather was diabetic, he wasn’t allowed to eat sweets, and my grandmother kept a close watch on him.
+Inevitably, he would wait for the moment she turned her back, then sneak a piece of cake as quickly as he could.

 Tools: